GeoffreyFClark/Top-Post-Aggregator/README.md

 Read not only titles and OP, but also ALL comments in a subreddit over time.

+Automate the screening of filler words such as "the" and "a".

 AI/ML to summarize overarching trends on Reddit + report HOT-TREND headlines to humans.

 ## UseCase Example: